andrasq/node-restiq/Readme.md

 - revisit send(), support headers
 - make addStep() support array of GET, POST etc methods
 - refactor qroute to more efficiently support many different http verbs
+- save the response err to be available in finally steps
+- ? save the response body to be available in finally steps